48 Hours in Marfa: A Definitive Guide

 Communitie Marfa for your Western makeover

-Tucked into the West Texas Utilities Company building, Communitie Marfa features a selection of western wears and wares - from Stetsons hats to bolo ties.
+Found in the former West Texas Utilities Company building, Communitie Marfa features a selection of western wears and wares - from Stetsons to bolo ties.
 Your Western makeover awaits.

 @communitiemarfa | 122 Highland St, Marfa, TX 79843

-STOP & READ BOOKS for your next great read (and drink)
+Stop & Read for your next great read (and drink)

 What’s better than a great selection of books?
 A great selection of books and beverages.
-A newer addition to Marfa, STOP & READ BOOKS is the perfect place to find your next great read and accompanying bottle.
+A newer addition to Marfa, Stop & Read is the perfect place to find your next great read and accompanying bottle.

 stopandreadbooks.com | 215 Highland St, Marfa, TX 79843